 • Personal essay, not more than 1000 words in length, describing “the specific field of interest and the justification for the proposed study in Ireland or Northern Ireland.

 • Three letters of recommendation, two of which should be from professors.
+Please direct recommenders to the online recommendation form.

 On the basis of that application and interview, the Committee will decide whether or not to endorse your application.
 If you are selected as a nominee, the committee will prepare an official letter of support for your application.
 You will also receive some feedback on your application and have a short time period in which to revise materials for your final application.
 The better and more polished your initial application; the likelier you are to have a strong interview, a strong letter of support, and the strongest possible final application.